 After 7 bad years, 5 of them absolutely horrible, in Year 8 the Mets have won the Pennant.
 It is the fastest any team has reached the World Series since the early days of the competition.
 It will be 1980 – or 1973, if you count the Mets’ 2nd Pennant – before a team other than one of the “Original 16” reaches the World Series again.

 October 6, 1978: Game 3 of the American League Championship Series at Yankee Stadium.
 Winner takes a 2-1 lead in the series.
-George Brett of the Kansas City Royals hits three home runs off Catfish Hunter, the only three-homer performance in LCS play in either league – in fact, the only three-homer performance in any postseason game since Reggie Jackson in the previous season’s World Series.
+George Brett of the Kansas City Royals hits 3 home runs off Catfish Hunter, the only 3-homer performance in LCS play in either league.

 This is what I love most about Munson: At the moment when the Yankees most needed him to hit a home run, the banged-up Captain hit the longest home run of his career.
 Appropriately, it went into Monument Park.
 At this point, the only players honored there were the big four: Ruth, Gehrig, DiMaggio and Mantle – along with owner Jacob Ruppert, general manager Ed Barrow, managers Miller Huggins, Joe McCarthy and Casey Stengel, and the plaque honoring the Mass delivered by Pope Paul VI.
 The next plaque to be dedicated would be the one for the Mass delivered by Pope John Paul II, but the next one for a Yankee would be, sadly, for Munson himself.

-October 6, 1984: A dark day in the long, gray history of the Chicago Cubs.
-Leading the NLCS 2 games to 1, needing only 1 more win to take their first Pennant in 39 years, they are tied with the San Diego Padres in the bottom of the 9th at Jack Murphy Stadium.
+October 6, 1984: A dark day in the long, gray history of the Chicago Cubs, 39 years years to the day after the Day of the Goat.
+Leading the NLCS 2 games to 1, needing only 1 more win to take their first Pennant since 1945, they are tied with the San Diego Padres in the bottom of the 9th at Jack Murphy Stadium.
 But closer Lee Smith gives up an opposite-field homer to former Dodger “hero” Steve Garvey, and the Padres win, 7-5, to tie up the series.